BrandenStoberReal/nunif-amd-conda-manjaro/README.md

 ### 7. Run Waifu2x under gfx 1030 HIP runtime
 NOTE: Even if you have an AMD card above gfx1030, we are forcing the 1030 runtime due to PyTorch ROCm issues.
 Any GPU lower than gfx1030 chipset is untested and likely won't work.

+This resolves the "HIP: Invalid device function" error.
 ```
 export HSA_OVERRIDE_GFX_VERSION=10.3.0 && python3 -m waifu2x.gui
 ```